An approach to involve stakeholders in accompanying a (research) project.

-7) Organise a final meeting, e.g. a vernissage preferably connected to a stakeholder event to show the project’s achievements as well as the multi-stakeholder discussion group’s contribution to it.
+7) Organise a final meeting, e.g. an opening reception preferably connected to a stakeholder event to show the project’s achievements as well as the multi-stakeholder discussion group’s contribution to it.

 How are thought styles bridged?

-Thought styles are bridged by the repeated personal exchange on equal footing, in particular social interactions within the multi-stakeholder discussion group, as well as an openly designed exchange process which regards all stakeholders as experts.
-Participants learn about knowledge demands, interests and context conditions of the others, but also about their concerns, values, emotions, and daily routines.
+Thought styles are bridged by the repeated personal exchange on an equal footing.
+In particular social interactions within the multi-stakeholder discussion group, as well as an openly designed exchange process which regards all stakeholders as experts will help.
+Participants will learn about knowledge demands, interests and context conditions, but also about the concerns, values, emotions, and daily routines of the others.
 This mutual learning provides a sound basis to align the project plan in a way that it is beneficial to all.

 What’s the output/outcome?

-The output is a research question and research plan adapted to the perspectives of stakeholders.
+The output is a research question and research plan adapted to the perspectives of the stakeholders.
 The outcome is a better understanding of the different interests, expectations and positions as well as an appreciation of system, target and transformation knowledge, and different skills as well as experiential knowledge (Fry/Thieme 2019).
 Participants gain trust and respect for different perspectives.
-They may develop ownership for the project’s concern.
+They may develop ownership for the project’s main topic.

 Who participates in what role?

 The participants represent a specific group of stakeholders from science and practice.
 The project leader initiates the process and participates as a stakeholder (of academia).
-The moderator acts as facilitator of the process and not as an expert on the research topic.
+The facilitator acts as 'guard' of the process and not as an expert on the research topic.

 What do I need to prepare?